RutujaWanjari/ML_study/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/DAILY_DOSE.md

 2. **Batch size**

    1. number of training samples used within 1 epoch
-   2. **small batch size does not get stuck in local minima (area between slope and rise)**
+   2. **small batch size does not get stuck in local minima (area between slope and rise) but train time might increase**
-   3. **large batch size can converge into wrong solution**
+   3. **large batch size can converge into wrong solution by getting stuck to local minima**

 ### Regularization techniques in NN

 1. Regularization is any technique that prevents overfitting
 2. Overfitting is overlearning or mugging up, thus unable to understand realworld or new dataset
-3. Overfitting happens because of - too many neurons, too many epochs, too many layers, use of nn instead of simpler models like LR.
+3. **Overfitting happens because of - too many neurons, too many epochs, too many layers, use of nn instead of simpler models like LR.**
 4. Simplest solution is **use less neurons/epochs/ use simpler model**
 5. If NN is used, then we can use the technique called **Dropout**
 6. Dropout removes some of the neurons giving more randomness to learning